probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 ![provider-distribution.png](../implementations/rfm21-hydras-performance-contribution/plots/provider-distribution.png)

 The above graph shows the number of distinct provider PeerIDs that are associated with a single CID as a fraction of the total number of CIDs.
 One can see that ~85% of all CIDs in the DHT network only have a single provider, ~10% two, and so on.
-Interestingly, the distribution has a long tail with [a few CIDs that have *tons* of providers](https://www.notion.so/2022-09-20-Hydras-Analysis-5db53b6af3e04a46aaf7a776e65ae97d).
+Interestingly, the distribution has a long tail with [a few CIDs that have *tons* of providers (see "CID Distribution")](https://pl-strflt.notion.site/2022-09-20-Hydras-Analysis-5db53b6af3e04a46aaf7a776e65ae97d).
 There are eight CIDs with over 30k distinct providers.
 Sampling these CIDs revealed that they belong to the auto-generated content when you run `ipfs init`.
 Here’s an excerpt:

 ```
 QmRGXm9gpLBkUsz7SBDNgeR45vMK3w99R5Ep6JGAYjuwqy